Personal health budgets: Practical arrangements

 The Royal College of General Practitioners produced guidance for its members on the use of Personal health budgets in 2012.
 PHBs have been mainly used for people with continuing health needs.
 The RCGP explained that "At the heart of a personal health budget is a care or support plan – an agreement between the local NHS and the individual that sets out the person’s health needs, the amount of money available to meet those needs and how this money will be spent."

 By 2015-16 expenditure on PHBs was estimated at £123 million per year, just over 0.1% of NHS spending.
 The number of people with a budget was 4,800, so the average package costs £25,600.
 PHBs have been targeted on people with most significant needs, generally people on continuing care packages.

-The Hospice Charity Partnership in Birmingham has a Personal Health Budget Team which brings personalised social care to end of life patients.
+Birmingham Hospice has a Personal Health Budget Team which brings personalised social care to end of life patients.
 In 2022 they won the ‘HRH The Prince of Wales Award for Integrated Approaches to Care' at the Nursing Times Awards in October 2022.